-- (1) This section applies if- - (a) a person attends before an officer at a polling place on polling day for an election; and - (b) claims to vote at the election; and - (c) the officer is satisfied that the preliminary certified list of electors for an electorate- - (i) includes the claimant's name; and - (ii) states an address for the claimant or indicates that the claimant's address is suppressed; and
+- (1) This section applies if- - (a) a person attends before an officer at a polling place on polling day for an election; and - (b) the person claims to vote at the election; and - (c) the officer is satisfied that the preliminary certified list of electors for an electorate- - (i) includes the claimant's name; and - (ii) states an address for the claimant or indicates that the claimant's address is suppressed; and - (iii) has not been marked so as to indicate that a ballot paper has already been issued to the claimant. - (2) The officer must- - (a) issue a ballot paper to the person for the electorate; and - (b) record the issue on the certified list of electors.

-- (iii) has not been marked so as to indicate that a ballot paper has already been issued to the claimant. - (2) The officer must issue a ballot paper to the claimant for the electorate. - (3) Despite subsection (2), an officer shall not issue a ballot paper to a person who indicates that he or she has already voted at the election. - (4) Immediately after issuing a ballot paper to a claimant, the officer shall record the issue on the certified list of electors.
+(3) Despite subsection (2), an officer shall not issue a ballot paper to a person who indicates that they have already voted at the election.